Novel correlated ${{{D}^{0}}{\overline{{D}}{}^{0}}}$ systems for ${c/b}$ physics and tests of ${T/CPT}$: Simulation and variables of separation

 The quantity $-m^2_{\DmDb}$ has the advantage of being Lorentz invariant, and thus can be calculated in the measurement frame.
-As no mass constraints are applied in this study, the quantity $-m^2_{\DmDb}$ may be negative for some events when calculated from the measurement frame four-vectors. \cref{fig:compare-minus-DmDb-m2-DDbFrame} shows comparisons of $-m^2_{\DmDb}$, for both $\XtoDDbP$ and $\XtoDDbG$ decays, in simulated prompt events; plots of this variable for secondary decays are qualitatively identical.
+As no mass constraints are applied in this study, the quantity $-m^2_{\DmDb}$ may be negative for some events when calculated from the measurement frame four-vectors.

+\Cref{fig:compare-minus-DmDb-m2-DDbFrame} shows comparisons of $-m^2_{\DmDb}$, in simulated prompt events (corresponding to final-state kinematics with \lhcb detector effects applied, as produced by {\sc RapidSim}), for both $\XtoDDbP$ and $\XtoDDbG$ decays; plots of this variable for secondary decays are qualitatively identical.
 Note that in this simulation there is clear separation between $\XtoDDbP$ and $\XtoDDbG$ decays in this variable.

 \FloatBarrier